semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

 ```

 ### Use secret to authenticate Docker images pulls
-In order to for your docker pulls to be authenticated you have to log into Docker Hub:
+For your docker pulls to be authenticated you have to log into Docker Hub:
 ```bash
 echo $DOCKER_PASSWORD | docker login --username "$DOCKER_USERNAME" --password-stdin
 ```